A partnership of community clinicians, practices, and UCSF

 On this page

 The San Francisco Bay Area Collaborative Research Network (SFBayCRN) is UCSF's primary care practice-based research network.
 SFBayCRN's mission is to facilitate mutually beneficial practice-based research partnerships between UCSF researchers and community-based primary care organizations, practices, and clinicians in the San Francisco Bay Area and Northern California.
-A unifying goal of our work is to support the development and dissemination of practice-based evidence to improve clinical practices and health outcomes in diverse communities.
+A unifying goal of our network is to support the development and dissemination of practice-based evidence to improve clinical practices and health outcomes in diverse communities.
 Our members include community-based clinicians, practices, health care organizations, and UCSF faculty.